 First International SAIN Conference

 All attendees must register to attend the SAIN Conference through the online registration website.
 The registration fee structure is provided below, and the rates include lunch during the meeting dates.
 The registration fees do not cover accommodation, breakfast, or dinner.
-The deadline to register for the SAIN Conference is December 1, 2017.

 If you are unable to pay by credit card, you have the option of selecting "Invoice Me" at checkout.
 An invoice will be attached to your confirmation email, and cash payment will be collected at the time of registration on January 10, 2018.